kimb-pace/Swan-Internship-New/Annotated_Scripts/README.txt

 5. "Functions.R" is the script where the functions I am making will live.
 Right now it's just the adjusted permanova function that can calculate an adjusted F and P value for one term but I will edit it as I make more/improve on them.

+6. "Cluster_Analysis.R" is the script that contains some of the exploratory cluster analysis I did using data from alpine plots.